I find

 Altogether all smoking stories are a wealthy diary of the smoking world.
 The fears of individuals involved.
 Their resistance and often reckless living with cigarettes.
 All in all it adds up to lesson after lesson for those who will follow.

-Stories of smoking also tell a unique story about the quitting experiences of others.
-How their bodies rejected or embraced medication and stop smoking remedies.
+Stories of smoking also tell a unique story about the quitting smoking experiences of others.
+How they found success or failed with certain medication and stop smoking products.
 What worked for them and what disappointed them.
 What we can construct from all these stories is perhaps our own unique best way to stop smoking.

 The most talked about stories are about the prominent names in the celebrity business.
 Even though these are only the tip of an iceberg, they help tell a picture of vulnerability, fear and uncertainty even for those who command a fatter purse in society.
 Most importantly they tell a story of admission from those looked highly upon by society of the dangers of smoking.